Webcentral: 2010s

 On 30 July 2012, Melbourne IT servers were hacked by the internet group Anonymous.

 MelbourneIT was also a new gTLD consultancy, and the week of January 2012, which was the launch of ICANN's new gTLD application period, it announced that it had been working with over 100 applications on behalf of various clients.
-MelbourneIT also noted that many of its clients are Fortune 500 companies or associated with the Association of National Advertisers (ANA).
+Melbourne IT also noted that many of its clients are Fortune 500 companies or associated with the Association of National Advertisers (ANA).
 The latter fact is particularly noteworthy given the fact that ANA had led a high-profile anti-gTLD expansion campaign following the approval of the program, and was successful in achieving multiple hearings in the U.S. Congress and other anti-TLD expansion forums and press.

-In February 2012, one of the first public Brand TLD ventures, StarHub, announced that it had partnered with MelbourneIT's Digital Brand Services to help apply for and manage its proposed.Starhub TLD.
-Later that month, MelbourneIT revealed that they were currently working on 120 new gTLD applications and that they expected to bring that number to 150 before the application window closed in just over a month.
-It was also announced that MelbourneIT was working as new gTLD consultants with the governments of the Australian states of Victoria and New South Wales, and with ARI Registry Services, to prepare bids for .melbourne, .sydney, and .victoria.[23]
+In February 2012, one of the first public Brand TLD ventures, StarHub, announced that it had partnered with MelbourneIT's Digital Brand Services to help apply for and manage its proposed Starhub TLD.
+Later that month, Melbourne IT revealed that they were currently working on 120 new gTLD applications and that they expected to bring that number to 150 before the application window closed in just over a month.
+It was also announced that MelbourneIT was working as new gTLD consultants with the governments of the Australian states of Victoria and New South Wales, and with ARI Registry Services, to prepare bids for Melbourne, Sydney, and Victoria.
 The company ended up handling 148 applications, approximately a quarter of which came from Australian clients.

-On 29 August 2013, Melbourne IT CEO Theo Hnarakis announced that the Syrian Electronic Army had attacked the New York Times Web site by tricking people managing the New York Times DNS domain as a reseller of Melbourne IT to disclose their login credentials in a targeted phishing attack.
+On 29 August 2013, Melbourne IT CEO Theo Hnarakis announced that the Syrian Electronic Army had attacked the New York Times website by tricking people managing the New York Times DNS domain as a reseller of Melbourne IT to disclose their login credentials in a targeted phishing attack.

 On 27 February 2014, Melbourne IT announced the acquisition of their rival NetRegistry Group for $50.4 million.